Atharvpareta0007/depression-detection-system/README.md

 ---

+## ⚠️ **IMPORTANT DISCLAIMER**

+**This is a research demo.
+Not a medical device.
+Not for clinical diagnosis.**

-**Note**: This system is for research purposes only and should not be used as a substitute for professional medical diagnosis.
+This system is for research and demonstration purposes only.
+It is NOT a medical device and should NOT be used for:
+- Clinical diagnosis or medical decision-making
+- Treatment recommendations
+- Standalone medical device use
+- Legal or insurance purposes

+**Always consult qualified healthcare professionals for mental health concerns.**

+For more details, see [MODEL_CARD.md](MODEL_CARD.md).